finos/legend/docs/concepts/workspace.md

 ---
-id: workspaces
+id: workspace
-title: Workspaces
+title: Workspace
-sidebar_label: Workspaces
+sidebar_label: Workspace
 ---

-# Workspaces

 A workspace is where you create your data models.
 It's a copy (also known as a branch) of a project which can be later merged back into the main project and shared with other users.